andyly25/Python-Practice/data visualization/README.md

     - pygal gallery at: http://www.pygal.org

 ## Useful Links
 - you can donwload weather data at: https://www.wunderground.com/history/
+    - Seems like you need to use their API to provide the weather data and historical records through HTTP requests
+- More data sets can be obtained from: http://frictionlessdata.io/